OneUIProject/oneui-core/README.md

     exclude group: 'androidx.core', module: 'core'
 }
 ```
+For more informations about the usage of the libraries, please take a look at [oneui-design](https://github.com/OneUIProject/oneui-design).
 ## Using with libraries that depend on AndroidX
 If you need to use a library that requires one or more stock androidx module, you have to exclude those specific dependencies to avoid build errors, like this:
 ```groovy